Comprehensive Credit Reporting

 Comprehensive Credit Reporting (CCR) enhances Australia's credit reporting system and allows for additional information to be securely supplied between credit providers and credit reporting bodies.
 CCR helps to recognise people displaying sound credit management and enhances responsible lending requirements and borrowing practices.

 Prior to CCR, a credit report contained any credit enquiries, defaults and serious credit infringements.

 The additional information shared for CCR includes account open and closed dates, types of credit, credit limits and up to 24 months of repayment history.
 In 2022, financial hardship information will also be shared for credit reports across the industry.

 BankSA is supplying CCR information for all consumer credit products including credit cards, personal loans, Get Set loans, home loans, auto finance loans and permanent overdraft accounts.

 What CCR means for our customers

 CCR means it's more important than ever to pay your bills on time so your repayment history information is shown favourably on your credit report.

-Setting up an Automatic Payment Plan can take the hassle out of remembering to pay your bills on time and help you to keep your payments on track.
+Setting up Autopay with an Automatic Payment Plan can take the hassle out of remembering to pay your bills on time and help you to keep your payments on track.

 You may also see a change to your credit score as a result of CCR.
 Your credit score is a number generated by that credit reporting body that is a summary of the information on your credit report.
 The higher the score, the better your credit history is.
 Your credit score is likely to change more regularly with CCR due to additional information being supplied to credit reporting bodies each month.